dmytro-lymarenko/pipedator/src/alternative/README.md

 - **Description**

 Creates a validator which succeedes when at least one validator from `validators` does.
+The order of testing value is from left to right.
+It means when we have provided `a` and `b` validators in `[a, b]` order then validator `a` will be executed first, then `b`.

 - **How to import**